 When my friends and I went to Mexico City in December, we used the new CBX “border terminal” that goes straight to the Tijuana airport from US soil.
-The bridge opened in December 2015 and has had some growing pains (and price increases) in the past year but having used this service, I do recommend it.
+The bridge opened in December 2015 and I have used this many times, it’s very convenient and worth the cost.

 Many of my local San Diego friends encouraged me to write about my experience since the cheap flights out of Tijuana are very alluring.
 Trying something new is much easier when you know someone who’s done it (like my friend Angela who used the CBX last summer and gave me the rundown).
 Here you go, guys!

 First, find a flight out of Tijuana (I always start out with kayak) and book it.
 Some airlines show fares in dollars and some use pesos, so I had a currency converter pulled up in a second tab while I was booking on my laptop.
 Some carriers will allow you to buy CBX when you book your flight, but I just bought mine from the CBX website.

 We had to take an Uber to the CBX.
 If you’re traveling with friends, it would definitely be worth it to share this because it was a significant added cost.
 I’ll get more into that later.
 If you have someone who loves you very much, try to get them to drive you.
 Here’s a map so you can see the facility location in relation to San Diego at large.

 When you arrive at the CBX terminal, you fill out your Mexican customs form.
 There are representatives from several different airlines at counters (similar to a very small airport) that can assist you.
 When you get into line to enter the bridge, you will present your passport, CBX ticket and airline boarding pass.
 Only those with an airline boarding pass valid within 24 hours can use this facility.